bmelanman/CPE464/README.md

-# CPE464 - Intro to Computer Networks
+# CPE 464 - Intro to Computer Networks

 Labs:
 * Lab 1 - Intro to Networks and Wireshark